 NPPR and Brexit: Contingency planning for Fund Managers

-It has now been seven months since the UK left the EU and we still have no precise information as to the regulatory regime applicable to investment firms after the end of the transition period (31 December 2020).
+It has now been well over a year since the UK left the EU and we still have no precise information as to the Financial Services regulatory regime applicable to investment firms after the end of the transition period (31 December 2020).

 The most probable outcome is that UK Alternative Investment Funds (‘AIFs’) and UK Alternative Investment Fund Managers (‘AIFMs) will be reclassified as third-country entities.
 Therefore, UK AIFs and AIFMs will lose access to the current marketing and management passport under the Alternative Investment Managers Directive 2011/61/EU (‘AIFMD’).
 In the same way, the UK based MiFID investment managers, and wholesale arrangers who act as fund distributors will lose their access to the relevant passports under MiFID.